mbpeterson70/padm_project_peterson_appel/README.md

 Another constraint was added that all the joint angles were always within their feasible bounds.

 Additionally, constraints were added to the derivatives of the bezier curve.
-The first derivative was constrained to never cross zero in order to ensure the joints don't pass the desired goal and then oscilate to settle down on it.
-The second derivative was constrained to always be opposite signs as the first derivative for similar reason as the first.
+The first and second derivatives of the trajectory were constrained to never cross zero to ensure the joints arrive at the goal configuration without oscillation as seen in the figure below.
 The final constraint added was to ensure that the difference in the discrete time stepped positions never exceeded pi/10.
 This acted as a velocity constraint.

 ![fd](media/first_derivative.jpg)